JBroks/Billie_Eilish_Website/README.md

 - [Figma](https://www.figma.com/) - Software was used to create a project mockup;

-- [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes;
+- [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes.

 ## Testing